Jonass-K/immoscout/README.md

 *[immowelt.de](https://immowelt.de) and [ebay-kleinanzeigen.de](https://ebay-kleinanzeigen.de) will be added soon.*

-Customize the file [immoscout.py](https://github.com/Jonass-K/immoscout/blob/master/immoscout.py) by adding your mail-address, your smtp host & port and how often the site gets checked (line 14-18):
+Customize the file [immoscout.py](https://github.com/Jonass-K/immoscout/blob/master/immoscout.py) by adding your e-mail-address, your smtp host & port and how often the site gets checked (line 14-18):

 14. `my_mail = ''`